See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 The company also has a 4,600 m² workshop for high-quality plant extracts, equipped with numerous facilities, including three multifunctional 6-ton extraction tanks, a high-efficiency concentration tower, a resin adsorption column, and a spray drying tower.
 Their Research and Development service's analysis center is equipped with a large number of instruments for inspecting the quality of their products.

-🟢 The company is committed to the research and development of the highest quality dietary supplements.
+🟢 The company is engaged in the research and development of the highest quality dietary supplements.
 It holds the following certifications:

 Biovie selected this supplier after an in-depth search among internationally certified producers.
 Our products undergo strict quality controls for each batch.